isomerpages/sciencecentre-emag/_stories/Space/Comics to Cosmos: A Singaporean Space Cartoonist's Journey.md

 <p>Going to my teen years, I guess from a philosophical point of view, I
 just really like the awe-inspiring nature of space, how it's the final frontier for humanity.
-I think, as an optimist, humanity would eventually become a spacefaring civilization.
-And so I am very eager to always learn more about what's out there and how I can help humanity as a whole move towards this goal of becoming a spacefaring civilization so that we don't go extinct down here on Earth.</p>
+I think, as an optimist, humanity would eventually become a spacefaring civilisation.
+And so I am very eager to always learn more about what's out there and how I can help humanity as a whole move towards this goal of becoming a spacefaring civilisation so that we don't go extinct down here on Earth.</p>
 <p></p>
 <div class="isomer-image-wrapper">